OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 .. note::

-    Starting with GDAL 3.4, the ``SourceProperties`` element is no longer necessary for defered opening of the source datasets.
+    Starting with GDAL 3.4, the ``SourceProperties`` element is no longer necessary for deferred opening of the source datasets.

 The content of the SourceBand subelement can refer to a mask band.
 For example mask,1 means the mask band of the first band of the source.